mahtab-babaei/dolox/README.md

+# Next.js Frontend Project
+This is a Next.js frontend project that has been containerized using Docker for easy development, testing, and deployment.

-## Environment Variables Setup
+# Environment Variables Setup
 This project uses environment variables to manage configuration values.
-To keep sensitive data out of the source code, environment variables are defined in an .env file, which is ignored by Git.
+To keep sensitive data out of the source code, environment variables are defined in an .env.local file, which is ignored by Git.

-Set Up Environment Variables:
-1. Copy the example file:
+1. Copy the Example File
-Run the following command in the root directory to create your own .env.local file: cp .env.example .env.local
+Run the following command in the project root to create your own .env.local file: cp .env.example .env.local

-2. Edit .env.local:
+2. Edit .env.local
 Open the .env.local file and fill in the missing values:
 NEXT_PUBLIC_IMAGE_URL=/images/
 NEXT_PUBLIC_BACKEND_URL=your_backend_url